Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Forfettario 5% — don’t miss it, ATECO code matters

-If the commercialista makes a mistake when opening the P.IVA — you’ll stay at 15% forever.
-ATECO determines the revenue coefficient (78% for IT, 67% for design).
-Open P.IVA before 31 December of the arrival year.
+If the commercialista makes a mistake opening the P.IVA — you remain at 15% forever.
+ATECO determines the coefficient of profitability (78% for IT, 67% for design).
+Open P.IVA by 31 December of arrival year.

 5

-Since August 2023 the agreement between RF and Italy is suspended.
-If you work through a Russian IP — the client must withhold 20% tax.
+Since August 2023 the treaty between Russia and Italy is suspended.
+If you work via a Russian sole proprietorship — the client must withhold 20% tax.
 Plan your tax structure in advance.

 6

-The city matters — for Nulla Osta and for life
+City matters — for Nulla Osta and for living

-Pescara and Turin are fast.
-Milan has the biggest delays.
-Choose the city consciously.
-And remember: healthcare is available already with the ricevuta via ASL.
+Pescara and Turin — fast.
+Milan — record delays.
+Choose the city deliberately.
+Remember: healthcare is available already with the ricevuta via ASL.

 7